JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

         // ...
     }
     ```
-5. Follow IDE's suggestions to import missing classes.
+5. Follow the IDE's suggestions to import missing classes.
 6. In the toolbar, click the `app` dropdown, then click the debug icon:

    ![App from list to debug](app-list-android.png){width="300"}